rpeszek/my-blogs/posts/2021-12-10-ts-types-part1.md

 TS compiler seems to get in trouble a lot.
 I have no idea what the underlying issues are but I can see one general reason for this: gradual typing on top of JS is not easy.
 I plan to write a note about the complexity of TS types.
 I am sure TS will slowly fix these in the future.
-Today, I have to be prepared for a little fight with TS and I also have to accept that sometimes TS type checker is accepting a completely wrong code from me.
+Today, I have to be prepared for a little fight with TS and I also have to accept that sometimes TS type checker accepts a completely wrong code from me.

 ### It's all worth it